Student & Graduate Research Presentations

 Undergraduate students, postbaccalaureate and graduate student researchers are invited to submit an abstract for a chance to present their research during the Annual National Conference.
 A vital component of our mentoring program, SACNAS mentors provide feedback and guidance to students at every level of research experience and presentation skill.
 Here are some examples of abstract submissions accepted in various STEM disciplines.

-Student and Postdoctoral Researcher Eligibility
+Student Researcher Eligibility

 - Be an undergraduate or postbaccalaureate at the time of submission